Immunohistochemistry (IHC) Basics in Histology (Online CE Course)

 • Buffers and Rinses

-• Which of the following reflect the proper storage and handling of wash buffers?
-(Choose all that apply.)
+• Which of the following reflects the proper storage and handling of wash buffers?

 • Why must QC be utilized in the IHC laboratory?